 Road signs and labels e.g. in museums are usually bilingual.

-Visitors to Barcelona get well away with Spanish, although the locals are happy about a greeting in Catalan.
+Visitors to Barcelona come off well with Spanish, although the locals are happy about a greeting in Catalan.

 Especially in the tourism sector, many employees speak English.
 Even the younger people usually know some English.
-Regarding the elderly residents, one gets on better with a little French, because some words of the Catalan are very similar to the French.
+Regarding the elderly residents, you should try out a little French, because some words of the Catalan are very similar to French.